iandinwoodie/notebook/computer-science/competitive-programming.md

   - Stack
 - If requested to solve in-place, then:
   - Swap corresponding values
-  - Store one or more different values in the same pointer
 - If asked for minimum/maximum subarray/subset, then:
   - Dynamic programming
 - If asked for top/least K items, then: